-When the TCNT overflows in watchdog timer mode, the WOVF bit of the RSTCSR is set to 1.

-If the RSTE bit of the RSTCSR has been set to 1, an internal reset signal for the entire LSI is generated at TCNT overflow.
+When the TCNT overflows in watchdog timer mode, the WOVF bit in RSTCSR is set to 1.
+If the RSTE bit in RSTCSR has been set to 1, an internal reset signal for the entire LSI is generated at TCNT overflow.